i18next/next-i18next/README.md

 [![npm version](https://img.shields.io/npm/v/next-i18next.svg?style=flat-square)](https://www.npmjs.com/package/next-i18next)
 ![npm](https://img.shields.io/npm/dw/next-i18next)

-**The easiest way to translate your NextJs apps.**
+**The easiest way to translate your Next.js apps.**

 If you are using next-i18next in production, please consider [sponsoring the package](https://github.com/sponsors/i18next) with any amount you think appropriate.

 ## What is this?

-Although NextJs [provides internationalised routing directly](https://nextjs.org/docs/advanced-features/i18n-routing), it does not handle any management of translation content, or the actual translation functionality itself.
-All NextJs does is keep your locales and URLs in sync.
+Although Next.js [provides internationalised routing directly](https://nextjs.org/docs/advanced-features/i18n-routing), it does not handle any management of translation content, or the actual translation functionality itself.
+All Next.js does is keep your locales and URLs in sync.

 To complement this, `next-i18next` provides the remaining functionality – management of translation content, and components/hooks to translate your React components – while fully supporting SSG/SSR, multiple [namespaces](https://www.i18next.com/principles/namespaces), codesplitting, etc.